 All manuscripts should be double-spaced and formatted in 12-point font.

-The deadline to submit work for this consultation program is December 31, 2017.
-The consultants will complete their work and respond to all participants by January 31, 2018.
+The deadline to submit work for this consultation program is January 31.
+Jenny will complete her work and respond to all participants by February 28.

 Jenny Drai's Statement of Purpose